-- 1. The broiler drawer does not need to be preheated for broiling. - 2.
-If the meat has fat or gristle around the edge, cut vertical slashes through both about 2" (5 cm) apart, but do not cut into meat.
-If desired the fat may be trimmed, leaving a layer about 1/8" (3 mm) thick. - 3.
-Arrange the food on the grid and position the broiler pan on the appropriate shelf in the broiler drawer.
-Placing the food closer to flame sears the exterior and increases the surface browning of food, but also increases spattering and the possibility of fats and meat juices igniting. - 4.
-Close the broiler drawer and turn the OVEN TEMP knob to BROIL. - 5.
-When broiling is finished, turn the OVEN TEMP knob to OFF.
-Remove the broiler pan from the broiler drawer and serve the food immediately.
-Do not leave a soiled broiler pan and grid inside the range.
+- 1. You can change the distance of the food from the heat source by positioning the broiler pan and grid on one of three shelf positions in the broiler compartment-A (bottom of broiler compartment), B (middle) and C (top). - 2.
+Preheating the broiler or oven is not necessary and can produce poor results. - 3.
+If meat has fat or gristle around the edge, cut vertical slashes through both about 2" apart.
+If desired, the fat may be trimmed, leaving a layer about 1/8" thick. - 4.
+Arrange the food on the grid and position the broiler pan on the appropriate shelf in the oven or broiling compartment.
+Placing food closer to the flame increases exterior browning of the food, but also increases spattering and the possibility of fats and meat juices igniting. - 5.
+Close the oven and broiler compartment door. - 6.
+Turn the OVEN CONTROL knob to BROIL. - 7.
+Turn the OVEN CONTROL knob to OFF.
+Remove the broiler pan from the broiler compartment and serve the food immediately.
+Leave the pan outside the range to cool.